Get Weekly Coaching Tip

 Here’s How I Grew Five Businesses, and Eventually Sold One to a Fortune 500 Company.

 by Donna Johnson

-You can take the word “grow” two ways – it can grow in size or grow in profits.
+To grow your business big, you have to think of the word “grow” in two ways – it can grow in size or grow in profits.
 I think, ultimately, the point would be to grow in profits.
 So, this content covers methods intended – over time – to increase your income.

 Strategies to Grow Your Business

 Your growth strategy would, of course, depend on your industry and budget.
 It could also hinge upon factors like the season, what the competition is doing, and resources (like inventory and staffing).

 You’re probably already using some marketing methods, but you can ramp it up or try a new method.
 If you’re not comfortable doing things like trade shows or networking, send an employee or partner who excels at it.

 Promotions.
 Sales, specials, regular coupons, or a customer loyalty program (like giving punch cards tracking purchases … when a customer makes 9 purchases, the 10th is free).

 Webinars work well at getting the word out about your business and its offerings, generating leads, and making on-the-spot sales.

 Content: Ads, articles, posts.